Hard To Believe Workplace Stress Statistics (US & Global)

 Let’s look at how stress affects American workers:

 - 80% of employees say they experience some level of workplace stress.

-- 26% of employees say they are experiencing burnout at work.
+- 26% of employees say stress causes they are experiencing burnout at work.

 - 50% of employees say they could use help with stress management.

-- 25% of stressed-out employees say they feel like screaming or hitting something.
+- 25% of stressed-out respondents say they feel like screaming or hitting something.

 - 25% say they have cried over workplace stressors.

-- 63% of employees report stress in workplaces has caused problems at home.
+- 63% of employees report that work-related stress has caused problems at home.